kishoremn11/starter-academic/content/authors/admin/_index.md

 email: kishore.mysorenagaraja@utdallas.edu
 superuser: true
 ---
-aHonesty | Integrity | Transparency, the three mottoes of my life.
+Honesty | Integrity | Transparency, the three mottoes of my life.
 It has taken me all the way from India to the US.
 In my personal life, I explore Global Competitiveness on Cognitive Intelligence, Freedom of Culture on Emotional Intelligence, Presence of Conscious on Spiritual Intelligence, and Persona of Ethics on Moral Intelligence.

 I aspire to become a subject matter expert on Product Design in Additive Manufacturing (AM) applications.
 I believe frugal innovations are key to human-centric designs.
 I work towards developing a virtual feedback system in additive manufacturing which is necessary to validate and qualify AMed components.